-Here’s one of our first recipes on the blog and believe it or not, it is still one of our all-time favorite summer salads- fresh Fig and Arugula Salad with Goat Cheese, Pecans and Basil tossed in a simple Balsamic Vinaigrette. (original recipe 8/2010)
+Here’s one of our first recipes on the blog and believe it or not, it is still one of our all-time favorite summer salads- fresh Fig and Arugula Salad with Goat Cheese, Pecans and Basil tossed in a simple Balsamic Vinaigrette. (updated, original recipe 8/2011)

 Say hello to one of the very first recipes on the blog, now over 10 years old!
 Boy does time travel fast when you are having fun!
 We gave this old Fig and Arugula Salad a little “refresh” with some new, updated photos this week.
 The recipe is still as yummy, it hopefully just looks a wee bit more appetizing! 😉

 Here’s a very popular wedding salad we’ve been serving up in our catering business as of late- Fig and Arugula Salad with Goat Cheese, toasted pecans, and fresh basil tossed in a maple-sweetened Balsamic Vinaigrette.

 Not only is it visually beautiful, but it’s also a very simple salad to make!
 People seem to love this combination of flavors, and often ask for the recipe at events, so I thought I’d share it here.

 It is best to make this when figs are fresh and in season -June through October.

 If you are not a huge fan of goat cheese, crumbled gorgonzola is also a tasty option.
 Red onions add a nice bite.
 If you are new to peppery arugula feel free to cut it with baby spinach for a slightly milder taste.
 But we really prefer straight arugula.

 The star of the salad truly is the fresh figs though- so try to be patient and wait until these are in season.